jararias/sunwhere/README.md

 ### Ephemerides accuracy

-As the truth reference to evaluate the accuracy of the ephemerides calculated with _sunwhere_, I use the [JPL Horizons service](https://ssd.jpl.nasa.gov/horizons/).
+As the truth reference to evaluate the accuracy of the ephemerides calculated with _sunwhere_, I use the [JPL's Horizons System service](https://ssd.jpl.nasa.gov/horizons/).
 In particular, I have retrieved the ephemerides at (36.949N, 3.822W) for the whole year 2024 with 12-min time step.
 In addition, I added the ephemerides calculated also with [pvlib](https://pvlib-python.readthedocs.io/en/stable/) and [sg2](https://github.com/gschwind/sg2)[^5].
-The following plot shows the distributions of the absolute differences of the solar zenith and azimuth angles against those obtained from the JPL Horizons service.
+The following plot shows the distributions of the absolute differences of the solar zenith and azimuth angles against those obtained from the JPL's Horizons System service.
 (Note the logarithmic error scale.)

 [^5]: Blanc P. and L. Wald, 2012.
 The SG2 algorithm for a fast and accurate computation of the position of the sun for multi-decadal time period.
 Solar Energy Vol. 88, pp. 3072-3083 [url](https://doi.org/10.1016/j.solener.2012.07.018).